Delicious Sakura Japanese Cuisine: Ultimate Flavor Guide

 Cooking rice is a particular art.
 Japanese rice is glutinous and stickier than regular rice.
 Wash it thoroughly and use the proper water ratio to cook it properly.

-The water-to-rice ratio is 1 to 1 or 1 to 1.2, depending on the variety and personal preference.
+The water-to-rice ratio is typically 1:1 or 1:1.2, depending on the variety and personal preference.
 Using a rice cooker is simple if you have one, but stovetop and pot cooking are just as good as long as you read the directions.

 Fish Cutting and Cutting-Ready Procedures